andreros/react-favicon-color-scheme/README.md

 # React Favicon

-React project implementing a favicon that changes with the operating system mode (light or dark).
+React project implementing a favicon that changes with the operating system color scheme (light or dark).

 ## Application Tech Stack